apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    This is just for debugging.
 Do not change it from the default value unless you really understand what this is.

-.. ts:cv:: CONFIG proxy.config.quic.congestion_control.minimum_window_scale INT 2400
+.. ts:cv:: CONFIG proxy.config.quic.congestion_control.minimum_window INT 2400
    :reloadable:

    This is just for debugging.
 Do not change it from the default value unless